 Our NBCNY Team

 Annette has been the Director of the NBCNY Network and Co-Regional Coordinator of the Eastern Upstate region.
 She collaborates to increase awareness about National Board Certification, provide candidate support, and promote NBC as part of the teacher-leader continuum.
 She recently retired from the Niskayuna CSD, where she has taught for over 30 years.
-Annette consultants as a professional learning.
+Annette consultants as a professional learning and curriculum specialist.
 She became a Nationally Board Certified Teacher in 2001 and established NBCNY in 2007.
-She has expertise in National Board Certification, student learning standards, curriculum, teacher leadership, edTPA, and teacher evaluation.
+She has expertise in National Board Certification, student learning standards, curriculum, teacher leadership, and teacher evaluation.
 In 2010, she received the Bertha Brimmer Medal from the University at Albany Alumni Association and in 2013, she receive an Excellence in Education Award from NYSUT.
 Annette has served as a member of the NYSED Professional Standards and Practices Broad, Provost Steering Committee on TeachNY Policy, NYSED Principal Preparation Project.
-She currently serves on the UAlbany Leadership Council and the board of Nick's Fight to be Healed supporting families affected by pediatric cancer.
+She currently serves on the UAlbany Leadership Council and actively supports families affected by pediatric cancer.

 Maria achieved National Board Certification in World Languages, and is currently an Adjunct Professor of Spanish.
 She brings over 20 years of teaching and mentoring experience to the NBCNY team.
 Born and raised in Europe, Maria is a graduate of Paris-Sorbonne University and speaks five languages fluently.
 In the States, she received education degrees from Wells College and SUNY Cortland.
 She is the Co-Regional Coordinator of Eastern Upstate.
 Maria facilitates National Board Certification Candidate Cohorts and works diligently with Candidate Support Providers in the Region.
 She is passionate about National Board Certification, knowing that it is the highest mark of professional accomplishment for educators; and that its process is such a continuous journey of leadership, learning and collaboration which brings amazing impact on student achievement!
 As she works with hundreds of colleagues, Maria is deeply inspired by their dedication to their students, and their commitment to excellence!